korotashv/CISC-121-Project/README.md

 ## Author & Acknowledgment
- I, Victor Korotash created this hugging face app with the help of ChatGPT.
+I, Victor Korotash, created this Hugging Face app with the help of ChatGPT.
 I used ChatGPT as a support tool for brainstorming, debugging, and improving explanations when I got stuck.
 All final decisions, testing, and submitted content were reviewed by me before inclusion in the project.
 Some of the ideas I had on my own, and some were suggested by the AI.
 For example, I wanted there to be a song bank, and ChatGPT helped implement a randomizer so the same songs do not repeat.